Founded | Founded c. 1958 in or near Bridgeport |

 In the late 1970s, the Spanish Cobras absorbed the “Crazy Ricans” gang that was located at Haddon and Washtenaw making the Cobras even larger in size.

 Tragedy struck on April 12, 1979 when Richard King Cobra Medina had just pulled up at his residence at Maplewood and Division with his girlfriend and their new born baby.
 Richard could smell something in the air and somehow knew something bad was going to go down.
 He told his girl to take the baby and hurry up and get inside.
 Richard began unloading the baby car seat and as he did a car pulled up and fired several bullets into his body and he was found slumped over the baby seat and was DOA at the scene, he was 20 years old when he died.
+His family wanted to move him to Milwaukee too to get him away from gang violence but he refused to move with his brothers and soon after was killed.
 The Leavitt and Schiller Insane Unknowns were to blame for the murder in retaliation for the killing of Ruben Perez an original Insane Unknown.
 The Cobras were now full of hate and ready to kill.

 Anibal “Tuffy C” Santiago took over as the new leader of the Spanish Cobras.
 A few days later the Spanish Cobras got their revenge and shot up Ramon “Papo” Cruz who was shot dead at 1053 N. Springfield Ave (Thomas and Springfield).
 The Spanish Cobras shot him 9 times making this murder a bloody mess.
 Police arrested James Rosado, at the time 19 years old, for the murder and claimed he shot him with .25 and .38 caliber handguns.
 This went down the same day that King Cobra was killed.
 The Spanish Cobras wasted no time in getting revenge; they would not even sleep on it before going out for a murder.
 After this more murdering went down, the Insane Unknowns got their revenge for Papo’s death, and then the Cobras retaliated.
 By April 22nd there were two more murders as the Insane Unknowns put bags on their heads and blasted 4 kids that claimed they were not Spanish Cobras, nevertheless, the Unknowns opened fire on all 4 youths and killed two brothers.
 This occurred at 3848 West Hirsch (between Avers and Hirsch and Springfield and Hirsch).
 At that point 6 people had been killed due to this bloody gang war and this does not account for the several beatings, gang fights, graffiti, and other destruction and violence that occurred during this war.
 The bloody saga continued, and this brought attention from all of law enforcement and Mayor Jane Byrne.
 The gang war became well published, as many newspapers published the murders I listed in issues of the 1979 Chicago Tribune, which is where I got this info, and the Spanish Cobras now reached a new level of infamy to the world.